Malice (1993 film)

-Malice is a 1993 neo-noir thriller film directed by Harold Becker, written by Aaron Sorkin and Scott Frank, and starring Alec Baldwin, Nicole Kidman, Bill Pullman, Anne Bancroft and George C. Scott.
-Adapted from a story by Jonas McCord, the plot follows Andy and Tracy Safian, a newlywed couple whose lives are upturned after they rent part of their Victorian home to Dr. Jed Hill, a cavalier surgeon; things are further complicated when he removes Tracy's ovaries during an emergency surgery to save her life.
-It also features supporting performances from Bebe Neuwirth, Peter Gallagher, and Tobin Bell, with minor appearances from Gwyneth Paltrow and Brenda Strong.
-The film is an international co-production between the United States and Canada.
+Malice is a 1993 American neo-noir film produced and directed by Harold Becker, written by Aaron Sorkin and Scott Frank from a story by Jonas McCord, and starring Alec Baldwin, Nicole Kidman, and Bill Pullman.
+Set in a small Massachusetts community, the plot follows a newlywed couple whose lives are upturned after they rent part of their home to a cavalier surgeon.
+Anne Bancroft, George C. Scott, Bebe Neuwirth, Peter Gallagher, and Tobin Bell appear in supporting roles.

-Malice had its world premiere in Los Angeles on September 29, 1993, and was released on October 1, 1993.
-It received mixed reviews from critics but was a box office success, grossing a total of $61 million worldwide on a budget of $20 million.
+Malice was released by Columbia Pictures on October 1, 1993.
+It received mixed reviews from critics but was a box office success, grossing $61 million worldwide on a budget of $20 million.
 It proved successful in the video rental market, becoming one of the top 20 rented films in the United States for 1994.